 The Mrs. and myself stayed in a small apartment about a 5 minute walk along the beach from Pollonia.
 You can find out more about it on Tripadvisor here – Polyegos View.

 Staying near Sarakiniko Beach

-Your Milos transport options include car, ATV, bus, and bicycle.
-You can also hire mopeds if you wish.
+Your Milos transport options include car, ATV, bus, and motorbike.
+You can also hire a bicycle if you wish.